-Michael has twenty-two years’ experience in the publishing industry.
-Since going solo in 2014, his clients have been featured regularly in top-rated national media, including four of his projects on the cover of the New York Times Book Review.
+Michael has twenty-three years’ experience in the publishing industry.
+Since going solo in 2014, his clients have been featured regularly in top-rated national media, including five of his projects on the cover of the New York Times Book Review (Luis Alberto Urrea’s The House of Broken Angels, Tom Perrotta’s Mrs. Fletcher, Lidia Yuknavitch’s The Book of Joan, Jordy Rosenberg’s Confessions of the Fox, and Belle Boggs’s The Art of Waiting).
 New York Times bestsellers he’s worked on include Leslie Jamison’s The Recovering and The Empathy Exams, Tom Perrotta‘s Mrs. Fletcher, Mary-Louise Parker‘s Dear Mr. You, Adam Grant‘s #1 bestseller Originals, Tim Johnston‘s Descent, and Vikram Chandra‘s Geek Sublime.

 Michael was the longtime Publicity Director at Algonquin Books, where he executed the publicity campaigns for Chimamanda Ngozi Adichie‘s debut novel, Purple Hibiscus; Pulitzer Prize finalist Laila Lalami‘s first two novels, Hope and Other Dangerous Pursuits and Secret Son; and numerous New York Times bestsellers, including Sara Gruen’s Water for Elephants, Robert Goolrick’s A Reliable Wife, Amy Stewart’s Flower Confidential and Wicked Plants, Richard Louv’s Last Child in the Woods, Tab Hunter and Eddie Muller’s Tab Hunter Confidential, Lauren Grodstein’s A Friend of the Family, Lee Smith‘s The Last Girls, and Caroline Leavitt‘s Pictures of You, among others.